scottericpetersen/pro-audio-on-linux/README.md

 ## 4.d Audio Programming Languages

-Experimental computer music and live performance practices including live coding are usually accomplished in an audio domaine specific language such as Csound or SuperCollider.
+Experimental computer music and live performance practices including live coding are usually accomplished in an audio domain-specific language (DSL) such as Csound or SuperCollider.
 These programs are available from most distros, but recent versions (esp SuperCollider) may have to be built from source.

 ## 4.e Configuration and Audio Routing Utilities